FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Introduction

 \section{Introduction}

 Joint video super-resolution and deblurring (VSRDB)~\cite{Youk_2024_CVPR,fang2022high,kai2025event} aims to restore sharp high-resolution (HR) videos from blurry low-resolution (LR) inputs.
-In practice, blurry LR video is common, and treating SR or deblurring separately is inadequate: SR cannot remove motion blur, while deblurring cannot recover high-frequency details, motivating a joint VSRDB approach~\cite{oh2022demfi, Youk_2024_CVPR}.
-Real-world degradations are further driven by two deeply intertwined factors: the \emph{motion field} determines the spatial patterns of blur, and the \emph{exposure time} controls its temporal extent and intensity~\cite{nah2017deep, nah2019ntire, weng2023event}.
-Longer exposures, often used in low-light conditions, lead to severe motion blur, whereas shorter exposures can suffer from low signal-to-noise ratios~\cite{zhou2022lednet, chen2018learning}.
-Compounding this, camera auto-exposure mechanisms vary the exposure dynamically~\cite{kim2022event, weng2023event}, resulting in complex, spatio-temporally variant degradations that standard restoration methods struggle to model.
+In practice, blurry LR videos are common, and treating SR or deblurring separately is inadequate: SR cannot remove motion blur, while deblurring cannot recover high-frequency details, motivating a joint VSRDB approach~\cite{oh2022demfi, Youk_2024_CVPR}.
+The physical degradation process underlying these blurry LR videos is driven by two deeply intertwined factors: the \emph{motion field} determines the spatial patterns of blur, and the \emph{exposure time} controls its temporal extent and intensity~\cite{nah2017deep, nah2019ntire, weng2023event}.
+Compounding this, camera auto-exposure mechanisms vary the exposure dynamically across frames~\cite{kim2022event, weng2023event}.
+This continuous fluctuation causes the severity of motion blur to change drastically within a single video sequence, resulting in complex, spatio-temporally variant degradations that standard restoration methods struggle to model.